keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 ## Using OpenTelemetry

-The Keptn Lifecycle Toolkit extends the Kubernetes pod scheduler to create OpenTelemetry data that connects all your deployment and observability tools without worrying about where it is stored and where it is managed.
+The Keptn Lifecycle Toolkit extends the Kubernetes primitives to create OpenTelemetry data that connects all your deployment and observability tools without worrying about where it is stored and where it is managed.
 OpenTelemetry traces collect data as Kubernetes is deploying the changes,